Professor Alexandra Wilson

-In addition to her academic work, Alexandra undertakes much high profile public engagement and media work.
+In addition to her academic work, Alexandra undertakes much high-profile public engagement and media work.
 She can be heard regularly on BBC Radio 3 and has written programme essays, given talks and recorded podcasts or interviews for the leading UK opera companies.
-Radio 4’s PM programme recently called her “a real ambassador for opera”.
-Her second book, Opera: A Beginner’s Guide (Oneworld, 2010), seeks to demystify opera and demonstrate its relevance to contemporary life.
+Radio 4’s PM programme recently called her ‘a real ambassador for opera’.
+Her book, Opera: A Beginner’s Guide (Oneworld, 2010), seeks to demystify opera and demonstrate its relevance to contemporary life.

 Dr Barbara Eichner